Vagrant Emperor Anax ephippiger Blourugkeiser

 Distribution and habitat:

-- Found in the eastern higher rainfall areas of South Africa.
-Recently recorded in the Western Cape and Northern Cape Provinces of South Africa.
-Due to the habit of being in flight most of the time distribution data, created by photographic evidence, is limited
+Due to the habit of being in flight most of the time distribution data, created by photographic evidence, is limited.

 - Hawks rapidly and very close to water surface.